4 October 2020, by Shahriar Lahouti. Updated 27 May 2024.

 Esophagogastric variceal hemorrhage

-• As explained in figure 5; the increasing intra-variceal pressure (which approximately equals to portal pressure) plays a pivotal role in variceal hemorrhage.
-Unlike most other GI bleeders, variceal one is from the venous side.
+- The increasing intra-variceal pressure (which is approximately equal to portal pressure) plays a pivotal role in variceal hemorrhage (explained in Figure 5).
+Unlike most other GI bleeders, the variceal one is from the venous side.

-• Therefore, it is significantly important that clinicians have the required skills to temporary stop the bleeding.
+- Therefore, it is significantly important that clinicians have the required skills to temporarily stop the bleeding.
 Balloon tamponade of esophageal varices often can be done quickly in ED with high success rates in controlling the initial hemorrhage.

-• Abdominal paracentesis: It has been shown that total volume paracentesis in patients with tense ascites will improve portal hemodynamics and will decrease variceal pressure, size and wall tension.60
+- It has been shown that total volume paracentesis in patients with tense ascites will improve portal hemodynamics and decrease variceal pressure, size, and wall tension 60.

 Coagulopathy in cirrhosis